Scientific Opinion Summarization: Paper Meta-review Generation Dataset, Methods, and Evaluation: Introduction

-To solve the first and second challenges, we propose a Checklist-guided Iterative Introspection (CGI$^2$) method.
-CGI$^2$ first breaks the task into multiple steps while consistently requesting evidence to mitigate LLM's inability to follow complicated text generation instructions and their tendency to produce hallucinations.
-To further enhance discussion engagement, CGI$^2$ iteratively revises the generated meta-review based on its own feedback derived from questions in a predefined checklist.
-For the third challenge, we first identify the key aspects to evaluate generated meta-reviews and propose supplementary measures for this task that can be assessed and quantified using reference-free LLM-based metrics.
+To tackle these challenges, we propose Checklist-guided Iterative Introspection (CGI$^2$).
+CGI$^2$ first breaks the task of scientific opinion summarization into multiple steps, constantly requesting evidence to mitigate both LLMs' inability to follow complicated instructions and their tendency to produce hallucinations.
+To enhance discussion involvement, CGI$^2$ iteratively revises the generated meta-review based on a predefined checklist.
+Finally, we identify key aspects a meta review should satisfy to be of high quality, and propose ways to evaluate these aspects using reference-free LLM-based metrics.

-Our contributions include the following: \begin{itemize} \item We introduce the task of scientific opinion summarization and construct the ORSUM dataset, which contains 10,989 meta-reviews and 40,903 reviews from 39 conferences on OpenReview.
-It is currently the largest paper meta-review dataset. \item We propose a Checklist-guided Iterative Introspection (CGI$^2$) approach, which breaks down the task into several stages and iteratively refines the summary under the guidance of questions from a checklist. \item We construct a comprehensive evaluation framework for meta-review generation and assess the generation abilities of methods in different paradigms on ORSUM.
+Our contributions include the following: \begin{itemize} \item We introduce the task of scientific opinion summarization and construct the ORSUM dataset, which contains 15,062 meta-reviews and 57,536 reviews from 47 conferences on OpenReview.
+It is currently the largest paper meta-review dataset. \item We propose Checklist-guided Iterative Introspection (CGI$^2$), which breaks down the task of scientific opinion summarization into several stages and iteratively refines the summary under the guidance of questions from a checklist. \item We construct a comprehensive evaluation framework for meta-review generation and assess the different summarization paradigms on ORSUM. \end{itemize}